WJDK-FM

 WJDK-FM (95.7 FM) is a radio station broadcasting a country music format.
 Licensed to Seneca, Illinois, the station serves Grundy County and Eastern LaSalle County, and is owned by Nelson Multimedia Inc. The station began broadcasting in 1998.

-On May 1, 2022, WJDK-FM changed their format from adult contemporary to country, branded as "K-Country 95.7".
+On May 1, 2022, WJDK-FM changed its format from adult contemporary to country, branded as "K-Country 95.7".